-A recent Brand Equity article (Economic Times supplement), spoke about marketing experts taking lessons from the road.
-The article describes being a senior marketing professional as anything but a white-collar job, not by a long shot.
+A recent Brand Equity (BE) article, an Economic Times supplement, spoke about marketing experts taking lessons from the road.
+The article describes being a senior marketing professional as anything but a white-collar job.
 Their real work is in the field, around people, their behavior, culture and access to resources, they say.
 Maruti’s managing executive director, Mayank Prateek has visited over 500 districts says ‘Lessons from the Road.’
 Several interesting travel tales are unfolded, which add dimension to marketing and consumer reality.

 One of them narrated by the President and CEO at Coca-Cola, Atul Singh.

 While visiting a rural market in Northern India, Uttar Pradesh— he noticed that outlets were operating out of very little ice.
 Due to erratic electricity supply across the country, most people in remote areas suffer loss of perishable goods.
 Also, as a result, the sales of Coke was affected in the area as the drink wasn’t chilled enough.

 “…Soon after Coca-cola deployed solar coolers in the affected areas.
 Interestingly, most of the retail premises the coolers headed to are managed and run by women…” — says BE.
 Singh closes with “…Market visits are therefore a part of the plan when I am traveling.
 Even otherwise my leadership team and I spend time with consumers and in the marketplace to keep our finger on the pulse.”